 The ninth conference in the series will be held at Melbourne Law School from 17-20 July 2018.
 Obligations IX will be co-hosted by Melbourne Law School and the Faculty of Law at the University of Oxford, and will address the theme Form and Substance in the Law of Obligations.
-A call for papers has been issued and will remain open until 30 June 2017.
+The main round of the call for papers has closed, but late submissions will be considered for inclusion in a waiting list.

 The Obligations Conference series is convened by Andrew Robertson.

 We are delighted to have added Professor Andrew Burrows to our list of confirmed plenary speakers for Obligations IX.